across-protocol/contracts/README.md

 destination for token transfers, and they are all governed by the `HubPool` on Ethereum.

-This contract set is the second iteration of the [Across smart contracts](https://github.com/across-protocol/across-smart-contracts) which facilitate token transfers from any L2 to L1.
+This contract set is the second iteration of the [Across smart contracts](https://github.com/across-protocol/across-smart-contracts) which facilitates token transfers from any L2 to L1.

 These contracts were [audited by OpenZeppelin](https://blog.openzeppelin.com/uma-across-v2-audit/) which is a great resource for understanding the contracts.